 Indian rupee gains further against UAE dirham

-The Indian rupee continued its upward trajectory against the US dollar and the UAE dirham on Tuesday on the back of gains in the Indian equity markets.

-The rupee appreciated four paise to 73.25 against the US dollar (19.95 versus the UAE dirham) in opening trade on Tuesday.
+The Indian rupee appreciated six paise to 73.02 against the US dollar (19.89 versus the UAE dirham) in opening trade on Thursday, tracking a positive trend in domestic equities and sustained foreign fund inflows.

-At the Indian interbank market, the rupee opened at 73.26 against the dollar, then inched higher to 73.25.
+At the Indian interbank market, the rupee opened at 73.04 against the dollar, then surged higher to 73.02, up six paise over its previous close.

+In initial deals, the local unit also touched a low of 73.10 against the American currency.

-Meanwhile, the dollar index, which gauges the greenback’s strength against a basket of six currencies, was down 0.12 per cent at 92.54.
+Meanwhile, the dollar index, which gauges the greenback’s strength against a basket of six currencies, was up 0.08 per cent at 92.52.

-According to Anil Kumar Bhansali, Head of Treasury, Finrex Treasury Advisors, the rupee which has appreciated nearly one rupee since Friday, has been gaining on bountiful corporate inflows.

-"RBI has been present intermittently and equity inflows have also been aiding the rupee after Fed rhetoric on Friday," he added.
+Foreign institutional investors were net buyers in the capital market on Wednesday as they purchased shares worth Rs 666.66 crore, as per exchange data.

 (with inputs from PTI)